By Rahul Gurjar, Founder & CEO at InventoApps ยท 11 min read

 Is SEO still worth it in 2026?

 Yes.
-Organic still drives the majority of web traffic and over 99% of search clicks versus paid ads, but the work now includes being cited by AI engines, not just ranking.
+Organic still drives the majority of web traffic and the bulk of search clicks versus paid ads, but the work now includes being cited by AI engines, not just ranking.